-- ▶ Has at least one class that would receive a payment, or have a genuine economic interest in the company, in the event of the relevant alternative, voted in favour of the plan? - ➤ This will require the court to consider whether or not the plan proponent's suggested "relevant alternative" is appropriate and consider valuation evidence and potentially competing valuations to determine which class(es) would receive a payment / have a genuine economic in the appropriate alternative scenario. - ▶ The provisions potentially allow, e.g., senior creditors to compromise / "flush" junior creditors without the senior class themselves being materially compromised by the plan in contrast to the (somewhat-criticised) requirement for an "impaired class" in Chapter 11. - ► There is no express requirement for a plan to respect the established stakeholder hierarchy (i.e., provide greater recoveries(/post-plan rights) for senior classes than junior classes). - ▶ Cram-up?
-The provisions theoretically allow the court to approve a plan which is approved by, e.g., junior creditors, but not senior creditors (provided senior creditors receive at least what they would in the relevant alternative, and the juniors would also have recovered something in that scenario). - ▶ We nonetheless expect the court to scrutinise the overall fairness and reasonableness of the proposed plan when considering whether to exercise its power of sanction.
+- ▶ Has at least one class that would receive a payment, or have a genuine economic interest in the company, in the event of the relevant alternative, voted in favour of the plan? - ► This will require the court to consider whether or not the plan proponent's suggested "relevant alternative" is appropriate and consider valuation evidence and potentially competing valuations to determine which class(es) would receive a payment / have a genuine economic interest in the appropriate alternative scenario. - ➤ The provisions potentially allow, e.g., senior creditors to compromise / "flush" junior creditors without the senior class themselves being materially compromised by the plan in contrast to the (somewhat-criticised) requirement for an "impaired class" in Chapter 11. - ➤ There is no express requirement for a plan to respect the established stakeholder hierarchy (i.e., provide greater recoveries(/post-plan rights) for senior classes than junior classes). - ➤ Cram-up?
+The provisions theoretically allow the court to approve a plan which is approved by, e.g., junior creditors, but not senior creditors (provided senior creditors receive at least what they would in the relevant alternative, and the juniors would also have recovered something in that scenario). - ▶ We nonetheless expect the court to scrutinise the overall fairness and reasonableness of the proposed plan when considering whether or not the plan is "just and equitable"; if not, the court may decline to exercise its discretionary power of sanction.